LandSciTech/ccviR/CODE_DESIGN.md

 - Careful: if you have a general error that won't allow the app to work, running that tests can delete the snapshots.
 If that happens, revert that change in git, fix the app problem then retry.
-- Errors in the test pane that imply the app is working (not that specific tests are failing) are best troubleshooted by calling the app interactively, or by using `record_test()` (don't actually record it, but the errors messages are much better in this mode, and may be something as simple as misspelling a function name, for example)
+- Errors in the test pane that imply the app isn't working (not that specific tests are failing) are best troubleshooted by calling the app interactively, or by using `record_test()` (don't actually record it, but the errors messages are much better in this mode, and may be something as simple as misspelling a function name, for example)
+- Errors like "Unable request data from server" when trying to get snapshots may indicate that there is something wrong with the "Save progress" step.
+  Run the app interactively and see what happens when you click "Save progress" at that step in the application run.
 - Because the app is running from a function, `record_test()` can be used to create the details of the test, but not the whole test file (you need to copy the code and add it to an existing test).